Battle of Aleppo (2012–2016): 2016: Supply lines cut, surrender, and evacuation

 By 2016, it was estimated that the population of rebel-held Eastern Aleppo had been reduced to 300,000, while 1.5 million were living in government-held Western Aleppo.

 In early February 2016, Syrian government forces and their allies broke a three-year rebel siege of two Shi'ite towns of Nubl and Zahraa, cutting off a main insurgent route to nearby Turkey.
 On 4 February, the towns of Mayer and Kafr Naya were recaptured by government forces.
 On 5 February, the government captured the village of Ratyan, to the northwest of Aleppo.

 On 25 June, the Syrian Army and allied forces began their long-awaited North-west Aleppo offensive.
 The ultimate goal of the offensive was to cut off the Castello highway, which would cut off the last supply route for rebels inside the city, thus fully encircling remaining opposition forces.

 By late July, Syrian government forces had managed to sever the last rebel supply line coming from the north, and completely surrounded Aleppo.
-Both the 4.000 rebels as well as tens of thousands of civilians severely trapped in the rebel held part of Aleppo.
-The Syrian Army asked the rebels to stop fiercely resisting and asked them to lay down arms and surrender, The rebels rejected, vowing they will fight until the last opposition soul remains.
+Both the 4.000 rebels as well as tens of thousands of civilians were trapped in the rebel held part of Aleppo.
+The Syrian Army asked the rebels to stop their resistance and asked them to lay down arms and surrender.
+The rebels rejected, vowing they will fight until the last opposition soul remains.
 However, within days, the rebels launched a large-scale counterattack south of Aleppo, in an attempt to both open a new supply line into rebel-held parts of the city and cut-off the government-held side.
 The whole campaign, including both the Army's offensive and subsequent rebel counter-offensive, was seen by both sides as possibly deciding the fate of the entire war.